 Today, next-generation DWDM and Ethernet services are rapidly expanding as demand comes from almost every enterprise, service provider and government agency, scaling to multiple gigabits per second speeds.
-Ethernet services delivered on 10 and 100 Gigabit Ethernet is forecast to grow 300% between 2013 and 2018, according to the latest report from Infonetics Research.

 This increase will be driven by demand for cloud services bandwidth accessed via IP virtual private networks (VPNs), Ethernet services, and mobile backhaul transport over Ethernet services.

 Network Operators are rapidly evolving their networks to Packet Optical technologies to improve upon the capabilities of their legacy, SONET/TDM networks.
-This migration supports the large influx of packet optical and packet-based services and software that is becoming part of every customer’s needs, and provide huge benefits to the network operator.
+This migration supports the large influx of packet optical and packet-based services and software that is becoming part of every customer’s needs, and provides huge benefits to the network operator.

 However, despite these trends and benefits, mission-critical networks operators cannot, and should not, risk a negative customer experience during these migrations.